How To Market A Book Online In Three Easy Steps

 1. What can you do to market your books?

-There are many ways to promote books, but the best are ones that don’t take up too much of your time.
+There are many ways to promote books, but the best ones don’t take up too much of your time.

 You can find many ways to promote your book in ten minutes.
 Before you spend a cent, try different tactics to get the message out about your published book.